Skip to main content

 })

 The returned HTML contains data-chunk-id attributes on elements.
 These identify document sections and enable the AI to make targeted edits without reprocessing the entire document.
 These same IDs appear in API responses — for example, chunk_id and insert_after_chunk_id in HITL proposed changes.
+If you make an edit you want to undo, you can rewind both the chat history and the document state to before any user message — see Revert a session to a previous message.

 Loading documents from files